hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Errhandler_free.3.rst

 ===========

-Marks the error handler associated with errhandler for deallocation and sets errhandler to :ref:`MPI_ERRHANDLER_NULL`.
+Marks the error handler associated with errhandler for deallocation and sets errhandler to MPI_ERRHANDLER_NULL.
 The error handler will be deallocated after all communicators associated with it have been deallocated.